75 Ideas for Businesses You Can Launch for Cheap or Free

 More and more companies are outsourcing their marketing efforts, and telemarketing is one of them.
 As a freelance telemarketer working from home, you will be setting appointments with customers and creating warm leads for companies.
 The amount you charge will depend on the size of the company you are working for, and the project they want to allocate you.

-39. Referral ServicesAre you the person that all your friends and family call when they're trying to find a good restaurant, lawyer, carpet fitter, or gardener?
+39. Referral ServicesAre you the person who all your friends and family call when they're trying to find a good restaurant, lawyer, plumber or gardener?
 If that's the case and you love referring them to all the lovely businesses you know of in your neighborhood, you could start a business doing just that.
 You'll be able to work with individuals and businesses, helping customers find what they want, and businesses gain more clients.
 To get started, you will need to:

 - Gather a list of businesses you want on your referral lists